AJPuntillo/AeonEngine/README.md

 - Descriptions in the headers of each class
 - Renderer class added (But needs proper implementation)

+**[10/15/17]**
+- Implemented the Renderer class
+- Created Entity class that acts as the base object for more complex objects (Model, Light, etc)
+- Camera now contains the View and Projection matrix and can be accessed by the Renderer
+- All models contain their own Model matrix (also a translation, scale, and rotation matrix)

 ### TO DO

 - Optimization
 - Most optimal place for processing inputs
-- Model Class (Primitive and assimp)
+- ~~Model Class (Primitive and assimp)~~
 - Lighting
 - Fix Shader class path
 - Timing class